Physics-Informed Singular-Value Learning for Cross-Covariances Forecasting in Financial Markets: Acknowledgments

 \section{Acknowledgments}

-This work was performed using HPC resources from the “Mésocentre” computing center of CentraleSupélec and École Normale Supérieure Paris-Saclay supported by CNRS and Région Île-de-France (\href{http://mesocentre.centralesupelec.fr/}{mesocentre.centralesupelec.fr}).
-E.M. acknowledges a fellowship funded by PNRR for the PhD DOT1608375 in Sistemi complessi per le scienze fisiche, socio-economiche e della vita of Catania University.
+This work was performed using HPC resources from the ``Mésocentre'' computing center of CentraleSupélec and École Normale Supérieure Paris-Saclay supported by CNRS and Région Île-de-France (\url{http://mesocentre.centralesupelec.fr/}).
+EM~acknowledges a fellowship funded by PNRR for the PhD DOT1608375 in Sistemi complessi per le scienze fisiche, socio-economiche e della vita of Catania University.
+RNM acknowledge financial support of the Italian PRIN research project 2017WZFTZP “Stochastic forecasting in complex systems” funded by the Italian Ministero dell'Università e della Ricerca.